Drug recycling: Donating practices

-Towards redispensing as standard of care
+Toward re-dispensing as standard of care

 Alternatively, drug recycling programs could be set as routine clinical practice with the aim of reducing the economic and environmental burden of medication waste.
 Still, for general implementation of drug recycling programs, clear professional guidelines are required.
 Research could provide the rationale for these guidelines.
 For example, research showed that a majority of patients is willing to use recycled drugs if the quality is maintained, and explored requirements for a drug recycling program perceived by stakeholders, including the general public, pharmacists. and policy-makers.